Batch Bayesian Active Learning with Partial Batch Label Sampling: Experiments

 \subsection{Experimental Details}

 We conduct our experiments with the NVIDIA RTX 6000 GPU on a Slurm-based cluster \cite{10.1007/10968987_3}, using the LabelBench package \citep{zhang2024labelbench}, a well-established framework to benchmark label-efficient learning, including active learning.
-For each setting, we conduct 5 runs with different seeds to gauge the variability of our results.
-We report the average performance over the 5 runs and show twice the standard error with ``$\pm$''.
-We consider a method to be within the top (bolded in our presented tables) if its mean is within the $\pm$ of the method with the highest mean, or vice versa.
+For each setting, we conduct 10 runs with different seeds to gauge the variability of our results.
+We report the average performance over the 10 runs and show the 95\% confidence interval from the Student's $t$ distribution\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.t.html}} using ``$\pm$''.
+We consider a method to be within the top (bolded in our presented tables) if the p-value from Welch's two-sample $t$-test\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mstats.ttest_ind.html}} between its per-run values and those of the highest-mean method is greater than or equal to $0.05$.